Chandra's insights into SN 2023ixf: Results and discussion

-We check whether the forward shock is radiative or adiabatic.
+We check whether our assumption of forward shock being adiabatic is correct.
 In the radiative case, the luminosity of the forward shock will be $\propto \dot M$, whereas the adiabatic shock luminosity will scale as $\propto \dot M^2$.
 Using \citet{cf17}, we can estimate the cooling time for the forward shock.
 The cooling time scale as compared to SN age (assuming $n=10$ and forward shock velocity $5000$\,\kms) is $t_{\rm cool}/t_{\rm age}=0.44 t_{\rm age, d}/(\dot M_{-4}/v_{\rm wind,2})$.
 Here $t_{\rm age, d}$ is the SN age in days, $\dot M_{-4}$ is the mass-loss rate in units of $10^{-4}$ \mdot, and $v_{\rm wind,2}$ is the wind velocity in units 100 \kms.
-This means the forward shock is radiative if on day 4, the mass-loss rate is larger than $2.2 \times10^{-4}$\,\mdot.
-The flash ionization spectral analysis and at this epoch \citep[e.g.][]{jg+23, bostroem+23} and from the delayed shock breakout calculation \citep{zimmerman+23}, the mass-loss rate is found to be of the order of $10^{-2}$\,\mdot, indicating the forward shock is indeed radiative around day 4.
+This means the forward shock is radiative on day 4, if the mass-loss rate is larger than $2.2 \times10^{-4}$\,\mdot.
+From the flash ionization spectral analysis at this epoch \citep[e.g.][]{jg+23, bostroem+23, hiramatsu+23} and the delayed shock breakout calculation \citep{zimmerman+23, hiramatsu+23}, the mass-loss rate is found to be of the order of $10^{-2}$\,\mdot, indicating the forward shock is indeed radiative around day 4.
 This value for the mass-loss rate is $\ge10^{-3}$\,\mdot\ and $\ge 5\times 10^{-3}$\,\mdot\ on day 13 and 86 for the forward shock to be radiative.
-Hence our mass-loss rate estimation derived above at the \chandra\ epochs considering adiabatic expression is correct.
+Our mass-loss rate estimation derived above at the \chandra\ epochs considering adiabatic expression is self-consistent.

-If we assume a column density is due to the CSM, that too provides an independent estimate of the mass loss rate.
-Following \citet{fransson+96}, this value is $8.7 \times 10^{-5}$ \mdot\ at the two epochs, which is clearly smaller than the one obtained from the X-ray observations.
-This discrepancy is by a factor of 6.
+Assuming the column density is due to the CSM provides an independent estimate of the mass loss rate.
+Following \citet{fransson+96}, this value is $8.7 \times 10^{-5}$ \mdot\ at the two epochs, which is clearly smaller than the one obtained from the X-ray luminosity.
+The discrepancy is by a factor of 6.
 Even if the metallicity is half of solar metallicity, the column density will increase by only a factor of 2 and the discrepancy cannot be alleviated.
-This can probably be ascribed to a non-spherically symmetric CSM.
+This may be due to several factors like, non-spherically symmetric CSM, clumpiness, lack of electron-ion equipartition etc \citep{cf17}.

 Based on our derived mass-loss rate and forward shock velocity, we can constrain the forward shock radius at the two \chandra\ epochs to be $0.56 \times 10^{15}$\,cm and $3.72 \times 10^{15}$\,cm, and the CSM density at these epochs to be $7.84\times 10^{-16}$\,g\,cm$^{-3}$ and $1.79 \times 10^{-17}$\,g\,cm$^{-3}$.
 These values are in excellent agreement with mapping of the CSM structure provided by \citet{zimmerman+23}.